pierre-rouleau/pel/doc/pel-manual.rst

                  - **pel:kill** : ``<f11> -``
                  - **pel:text-whitespace** : ``<f11> t w``

-The `pel-ccp.el`_ file provides a collecgtion of commands to perform Emacs style kill/yank and otherwise copy/cut/paste operations on various parts of the text, targetting specific syntax entities or other simpler parts.
+The `pel-ccp.el`_ file provides a collection of commands to perform Emacs style kill/yank and otherwise copy/cut/paste operations on various parts of the text, targetting specific syntax entities or other simpler parts.